-- Inspect and maintain erosion and sediment controls on a regular basis and ensure that it can accommodate the upslope catchment. - Leave as much vegetation as possible. - Install permanent fences to define 'no go' areas in those areas that are not to be disturbed. - Install sediment catchment controls down slope of the site to catch sediment (if applicable). - Limit vehicle movement to the site and control access points.
+- Inspect and maintain erosion and sediment controls on a regular basis and ensure that it can accommodate the upslope catchment. - Leave as much vegetation as possible. - Install permanent fences to define 'no go' areas in those areas that are not to be disturbed. - Install sediment catchment controls down slope of the site to catch sediment (if applicable).
+This must be done as soon as possible by the Applicant (Bass Diii Berries (Pty) Ltd) and should be permanent. - Limit vehicle movement to the site and control access points.
 Clearly mark such access points and inform all suppliers.